grunwaldlab/aps_workshop/README.md

 -   **Running NanoPlot**

-    *Information on read file: For the purposes of the tutorial, our concatenated read file is called: `xan_22-331_nanopore.fastq.gz`*

-    *These are the reads for a xanthomonas pelargoni strain*
+    Information on read files: For the purposes of the tutorial, our concatenated read files are called: `xan_22-331_nanopore.fastq.gz` and `xan_22-323_nanopore.fastq.gz`.
+These are the reads for *Xanthomonas* strains.

     **Let's finally start using Gitpod!**

     -   We will type all commands in Terminal and view results in left window under explorer